dotnet/docs/docs/csharp/programming-guide/classes-and-structs/index.md

 ## Records

 C# 9 introduces the `record` type, a reference type that you can create instead of a class or a struct.
-Records are classes with built-in behavior intended mainly for scenarios where you want to encapsulate data in immutable types.
+Records are classes with built-in behavior for encapsulating data in immutable types.
 A record provides the following features:

 * Concise syntax for creating a reference type with immutable properties.